Stimson Center: History

-Programs and areas of research
+In 2025, the center launched new regional initiatives focused on Latin America and the Caribbean, and North Africa.

+Research activity
-The Stimson Center conducts research, engagement, and solutions building across five thematic areas: Trade and Technology, Security and Strategy, Human Security and Governance, Climate and Natural Resources, and Pivotal Places, a geographic topic that largely covers work on Asia and the Indo-Pacific.

-The organization has about twenty different policy programs, including:
+Since, then, the Stimson Center conducts research, engagement, and solutions building across five thematic areas: Trade and Technology, Security and Strategy, Human Security and Governance, Climate and Natural Resources, and Pivotal Places, a geographic topic that largely covers work on Asia and the Indo-Pacific.
+In the 2020s, the organization has about twenty different policy programs, including:

 38 North

 The 38 North program cultivates public policy debate about North Korea, emphasizing hands-on experience and expertise with the authoritative 38north.org web journal, in-depth research on issues central to North Korean strategic thinking, and informal diplomatic engagement.
 Other major projects include North Korea's Economy: A Glimpse Through Imagery, a commercial satellite imagery analysis series focused on the North Korean economy in partnership with the National Geospatial-Intelligence Agency, and the DPRK Digital Atlas, a comprehensive geospatial dataset based on open source data of DPRK political, economic, cultural and security infrastructure.

+38 North's satellite imagery analysis has been used to monitor developments at North Korea's Sohae Satellite Launching Station.
+In July 2018, its analysis of commercial satellite imagery identified the dismantling of an engine test stand and a rail-mounted processing building at the site.
+In March 2019, 38 North reported that subsequent reconstruction had returned the site to normal operating status following the Hanoi Summit between President Donald Trump and North Korean leader Kim Jong Un.

 East Asia

 The East Asia program conducts research on regional security issues and offers recommendations for policymakers in the US and in the region on a variety of issues.
 The program analyzes the dynamics of cross-strait relations, including the exchange of ideas and people between the US and Asia-Pacific region.
 The program also examines China's foreign relations toward Northeast and Southeast Asia, with a special focus on Myanmar, Iran, and Africa, and addresses US–Japan alliance relations and developments on the Korean Peninsula.

+In 2025, the center relaunched its Korean program under the direction of Je Heon (J. James) Kim.

 Environmental security

 The environmental security program explores how increased stress on global ecosystems and shared natural resources may compromise economic development, fuel social conflict, and undermine political stability in key areas throughout the world.

+In 2025, research associated with the center highlighted risks posed by toxic mining contamination in Southeast Asia river systems, particularly in the Mekong region.